yormy/tripwire-laravel/_docs/00___TODO.md

+Waar is de grens tussen dingen in env zetten en mensen config laten aanpassen !!!!

+Installation:
+composer & Datataba

+Setup:
+Changes to code

+Basic Configuration
+basic Setup env

+Advanced Config
+all env

+Customization
+publish config
+edit config

+References
+All wires

 # CODE:
-app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted() app-test - how to disable middleware on certain routes (ie large request) Slack is unclear: => test \to ? channel?
+rename trigger-response -> reject-response (this is more in line with 'blocked-response') app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted() app-test - how to disable middleware on certain routes (ie large request) Slack is unclear: => test \to ? channel?